openstack/openstack-manuals/doc/ops-guide/source/ops-user-facing-operations.rst

 service that is compatible with the Amazon EC2 metadata service.

-For an example of instance metadata, users can generate and register SSH keys using the :command:`nova` command:
+For an example of instance metadata, users can generate and register SSH keys using the :command:`openstack keypair create` command:

 .. code-block:: console

-   $ nova keypair-add mykey > mykey.pem
+   $ openstack keypair create mykey > mykey.pem

 This creates a key named ``mykey``, which you can associate with instances.
 The file ``mykey.pem`` is the private key, which should be